 Attorney Jansen argued that “Only in their response to our lawsuit for an injunction did they finally concede that they will give meaningful opportunity to be heard on these subpoenas.”
 Jansen and co-counsel Adam Komisar argued that Roberts was in imminent danger of being arrested and having his civil rights violated after House Speaker Richard Corcoran threatened to fine Roberts up to $1,000 a day and put him in jail if he didn’t turn over the records.

 The House demanded last week that producer Pat Roberts and his company turn over records by Tuesday or risk hefty fines and even jail.
 Instead of complying, Roberts filed a lawsuit in federal court that contends his constitutional rights are being violated by the Republican-controlled House.

 Attorney Jansen pointed to statements made that day by both Winchester and Denise Williams that he did not intend to hurt her.
 Brian Winchester will spend 20 years in state prison for kidnapping his estranged wife at gunpoint last year.

-Attorney Jansen comments on working out a solultion rather than an indictment plea to misdeneanors.
-Jansen defended Mason as the U.S. Attorney's Office charged Mason with six counts of violating the Endangered Species Act by exporting carved ivory products overseas between June 2012 and November 2013.
+Attorney Jansen comments on working out a solution rather than an indictment plea to misdemeanors.
+Jansen defended Mason as the U.S. Attorney’s Office charged Mason with six counts of violating the Endangered Species Act by exporting carved ivory products overseas between June 2012 and November 2013.

 Attorney Jensen comments on a recent issue with fraud-swindle and fraud-impersonation; nine players from the Florida Gators have been charged after having used stolen credit card information for personal use and charging multiple large purchases to the card.